tiangexiang/3DGen-Playground/README.md

 conda create -n 3dgen python=3.10
 ```

 1. Install [PyTorch](https://pytorch.org/get-started/previous-versions/) based on your system configurations.
-The code base was tested on torch==2.4.0.
+The code base was tested on torch==2.4.0, but may also work on other pytorch variants.

 2. Install the required dependencies:
 ```bash